CAST & CREW

 (30s)Major Dodge

 Handsome once, now just tired.
 Lives alone on his family’s farm with an M-16, grenades, and a conscience that won’t let him sleep.
 He was Ben’s best friend and Cara’s boyfriend.
 He knows exactly what happened that night, and he’d rather shoot Kate than face it.
-He loved her since they were kids — before Ben came along.

 Mark Donner